mirjunaid26/hpc_containers/README.md

 # HPC Containers

 Welcome to the advanced Apptainer (formerly Singularity) tutorial.
-This guide is designed for High Performance Computing (HPC) users and Data Scientists who want to leverage containers for reproducible research.
+This guide is designed for High Performance Computing (HPC) users, System Admins, and Data Scientists who want to leverage containers for reproducible research.

 ## Prerequisites
 - Basic familiarity with Linux command line.